engrnisarahmed/dan.carley.co/content/post/deploying-cloud-foundry-with-concourse-pt2.markdown

 ### Automated testing

-Having a pipeline has allowed us to incorporate better testing into our deployments.
+Having a pipeline has allowed us to improve the testing and confidence of our deployments.
 We have several suites of tests that run after a deployment to verify that it works correctly.
-These all run in parallel with each other:
+These all run in parallel with each
+other:

 - [performance tests][]
   to check the response times of an application through the routing tier for